Viren-Dagar/Hyperliquid-Sentiment-Analysis/REPORT.md

 - The Fear-vs-Greed PnL difference is borderline (p ≈ 0.06), not a clean statistically significant result — we present it as a real signal worth monitoring, not a settled finding.
-- The next-day predictive model underperforms the naive baseline; it's included for completeness and to show the honest limits of the signal, not as a usable prediction tool.